All Episodes

 I love them dearly.

-I don't want to cut them out of my life, but I feel like I can't express myself around them or share any different views about life.
+I don't want to cut them out of my life, and I feel like I can't express myself around them or share any different views about life.

 Have you any advice for maintaining a healthy relationship with friends and family who have completely opposing views?

-Also, how can you carve out a friend group?
+Also, how can you carve out a friend group in a deeply progressive city?

 Well, you know, I've had the same problem.